-Your dentist can help you identify the perfect match for your unique situation.
+Your dentist near you can help you identify the perfect match for your unique situation.

 The most common types of dental implants are:

-They are the most popular and effective type of dental implants.
-While endosteal implants offer a longer-lasting and more stable solution compared to other types of implants, not everyone is eligible.
+They are the most popular and effective type of dental implant.
+While endosteal implants offer a longer-lasting and more stable solution than other types, not everyone is eligible.
 They are best suited for patients with a good amount of jawbone.

 These implants are the main alternatives to endosteal implants.
 If you don’t have enough jawbone for the endosteal implants to be fixed into, your dentist may suggest subperiosteal implants.

-The last and rarest type of dental implant is zygomatic implants.
+The last and rarest type of dental implant is the zygomatic implant.
 It’s the most complex type and should only be performed if the patient lacks jawbone tissue.
 As strange as it may sound, a zygomatic implant is fixed into the cheekbone rather than in or onto the jawbone.

-Of the three types of dental implants, endosteal implants are the safest, simplest, most stable, and most effective dental implant.
+Of the three types of dental implants, endosteal implants are the safest, simplest, most stable, and most effective dental implants.
 They are then followed by subperiosteal implants, and lastly, zygomatic implants.

 One of the most important considerations in dental implant procedures is the jawbone.
 If your jawbone isn’t strong enough to support an implant, you can consider any of the following options:

-For all three types of implants, surgery is performed under local anesthetic, so it should be pain-free.
+Surgery is performed under local anesthetic for all three types of implants, so it should be pain-free.
 However, after the procedure is completed, you may feel some discomfort at the implant site.
-The intensity of the discomfort varies from one patient to another and depends on the type of dental implant surgery taken.
+The discomfort intensity varies from patient to patient and depends on the type of dental implant surgery taken.

 After the surgery, the surgeon may offer you painkillers to manage the pain.
 They may also prescribe some mouthwash products and antibiotics to promote faster healing and prevent infections.

-Seek immediate medical attention near you if you experience any complications or persistent symptoms that don’t settle with medication.
+Seek an immediate dentist near you if you experience any complications or persistent symptoms that don’t settle with medication.

 Recovery also varies from person to person.
-Zygomatic implants take the longest to heal, followed by subperiosteal implants and then endosteal implants.
+Zygomatic implants take the longest to heal, followed by subperiosteal dental implants and endosteal implants.
 Make sure you follow your dentist’s aftercare instructions for faster recovery.

 If you would like to have any missing teeth replaced with dental implants, give Dental Partners of Brookline a call to schedule a consultation.
-We will walk you through the process and help you decide which type of dental implant is suitable for you.
+We will walk you through the process and help you decide which type of dental implant suits you.